Willie Morrow: Career

 Morrow started his first hair salon in San Diego in 1959.
 His barbershop was located on Market Street in San Diego from the 1960s through 1990s.
 He later founded the California Curl Company, which was noted for developing and commercializing the afro pick, also known as the Afro Tease or "Eze Teze".
 It operated out of a warehouse in Lemon Grove.
 It also developed the California Curl treatment, precursor to the Jheri curl.
 The company operated out of a warehouse in nearby Lemon Grove.
 After writing a manual on how to properly cut textured African American hair, The Principles of Cutting and Styling Negro Hair, Morrow was contracted by the United States Department of Defense to teach Black hair styling techniques to military barbers.
 In that capacity, he cut hair on US military bases and in combat zones.

 Noted African-American painter, and former San Diego Chargers football player, Ernie Barnes portrayed Morrow's barbershop on Market Street in a painting called "Willie's Barbershop".

 Morrow also pioneered African American media in San Diego.
 He first established the Black radio station XHRM 92.5 in 1979, before starting the San Diego Monitor newspaper in 1986.
 Various items in his collection of antique hairstyling tools were displayed in a museum exhibit about African American hair culture at the California Center for the Arts, Escondido, in 2016.

-Morrow also established a "Black Business Boot Camps" for African-American entrepenuers in San Diego.
+Morrow also established a "Black Business Boot Camps" for African-American entrepreneurs in San Diego.